 If you would like to consider any of the above offers, please call our number or use our Contact Us page.
 We would love to hear from you, even if its to share a God sighting, testimony of your own, or simply share some feedback.

 ATTENTION SCHOOLS: I know by looking at this website you might be leery of asking me to come speak at your school for fear I might give a sermon.
-I have spoken at over a dozen schools to date, giving a Drug/Alcohol awareness presentation, as well as speaking on bullying, identity, decision making, and other relatable topics.
+I have spoken in many schools in the last 2 years, giving a Drug/Alcohol awareness presentation, as well as speaking on bullying, suicide/cutting/self-harm, identity, decision making, making healthy choices, and other relatable topics.
 Here is a video of the 90 minute presentation I gave at the Webster, Wi. school in January of 2017.
 I also have video of 50 minute presentations if you wish to view them.
 I also have recommendations from the schools I have been in if you wish to view those.
 Again, I don’t charge for these other that asking to pay my gas and travel expenses.
 Click on the blue link below to view the video.
-I can be contacted here or at my email: email@example.com
+I can be contacted here or at my email: firstname.lastname@example.org

 Overall feedback from Webster school: